hanami/guides/content/introduction/getting-started.md

 we have `<h1>Bookshelf</h1>`.

-This is not a huge deal, but in a real application, we'll likely have a logo or a common navigation shared across all of the pages in our `app`.
+This is not a huge deal, but in a real application, we'll likely have a logo or common navigation shared across all of the pages in our `app`.

 Let's fix that repetition, to show how that works.